TommiSinivuo/efficient-2d-software-rendering-in-rust/README.md

 This repo is a workbench fr my personal studies in efficient 2d software rendering techniques.

-Currently it contains a test program, which renders a background (with some psychedelic gradient)
-+ n test textures that get rendered at a random position every frame.
+Currently it contains a test program, which renders a background (with some psychedelic gradient) and n test textures that get rendered at a random position every frame.

 The rendering is all done in software and the final framebuffer is blitted using SDL (this last part is hardware accelerated thanks to SDL2, so blits are fast)).